-a) House arrest in the case of an absence of reasonable prospects of removal:169 The law foresees a house arrest for a maximum period of six months (renewable once or several times, within the total limit of one year) when "the foreigner can justify being unable to leave the French territory or can neither go back to his country of origin, nor travel to any other country" and that as a result, the execution of the removal measure is compromised on medium or long term.
+328 General Controller of places of freedom deprivation, Activity Report 2013, 11 March 2014 a) House arrest in the case of an absence of reasonable prospects of removal:329 The law foresees a house arrest for a maximum period of six months (renewable once or several times, within the total limit of one year) when "the foreigner can justify being unable to leave the French territory or can neither go back to his country of origin, nor travel to any other country" and that as a result, the execution of the removal measure is compromised on medium or long term.

-b) House arrest as an alternative to administrative detention:170 The Prefect can put under house arrest for a period of 45 days, renewable once, those people who can produce representation guarantees and whose removal is postponed only for technical reasons (absence of identification, of travel documents, or of means of transport).
+b) House arrest as an alternative to administrative detention:330 The Prefect can put under house arrest for a period of 45 days, renewable once, those people who can produce representation guarantees and whose removal is postponed only for technical reasons (absence of identification, of travel documents, or of means of transport).
 When foreigners subjected to a return decision and who are accompanied by their minor children, do not have a stable address (decent housing within legal conditions), it is possible to envisage a house arrest in hotel-like facilities.

-c) House arrest with electronic monitoring for parents of minor children residing in France for 45 days (this measure is not implemented as far as we know).171
+c) House arrest with electronic monitoring for parents of minor children residing in France for 45 days (this measure is not implemented as far as we know).331

 The law does not foresee an obligation to prove the impossibility to set up alternative measures before deciding to detain third country nationals.
-If the person can present guarantees of representation and unless proved to the contrary, house arrest should be given priority.
+If the person can present guarantees of representation and unless proved to the contrary, house arrest should be given priority but a necessity and proportionality test is not really implemented.
 It appears that the 'prefectures' hardly resort to these alternative measures, which are only a possibility left to the discretion of the administration.
-In practice, placement in administrative detention remains the rule and the French authorities resort to this quasi systematically.172 In 2012, 36 asylum seekers who were present in administrative detention centres in France had been placed under house arrest.
+In practice, placement in administrative detention remains the rule and the French authorities resort to this quasi systematically.332 In 2012, 288 asylum seekers who were present in administrative detention centres in France had been placed subsequently under house arrest (242 of them were a judicial decision and 42 of them were an administrative decision).
+While calling for an increased use of alternatives to administrative detention, many NGOs raised some concerns with regards to the (lack of) access to legal and social support for people placed under house arrest.

-Since the 6 July 2012 circular173 dealing with the removal of families accompanied by children, Prefects are encouraged to make house arrest a rule, and limit the placement of children with their families in administrative detention to a last resort measure (it is important to note that the circular is not applicable to Mayotte).174 This principle was already foreseen in the Ceseda (law on immigration and asylum) following the 2011 amendment of the law.
-In practice, the placing of families with children in administrative detention has not totally been stopped (several cases have been reported at the end of 2012175) but in the administrative detention centres of Lyon and Marseille, no case has been observed after June 2012.
+Since the 6 July 2012 circular333 dealing with the removal of families accompanied by children, Prefects are encouraged to make house arrest a rule, and limit (but do not prohibit) the placement of children with their families in administrative detention to a last resort measure (it is important to note that the circular is not applicable to Mayotte).334 This principle was already foreseen in the Ceseda following the 2011 amendment of the law.